ATP Finals appearances: ATP Finals appearances

 When there are more than eight players listed for any year since 1986, it is usually due to withdrawal by one or more players because of injury.
 When a player withdraws early in the tournament, his place is filled by the next-highest qualifier.

-Participants are listed in order of number of appearances and best result with players being active indicated in bold.
+Participants are listed in order of (1) number of appearances, (2) best result(s) (bolded years for wins, underlined years for other best results), (3) year of first appearance, and (4) alphabetical order if still tied.
+Active players are indicated in bold.

+† Player competed under no flag due to the Russian invasion of Ukraine.